MaheenGitHub/DSA_Course/README.md

 #### Status

-This repository is currently under progress.
+This repository is currently in progress.
 More material, notes, and implementations will be uploaded soon.